aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dot-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to PPSM in Android Apps or Online App" h2="DOT to PPSM conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you automate the document conversion process in your Android applications.

+<h2>How Aspose.Total Helps for DOT to PPSM Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOT file to PPSM, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOT file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPSM.
+Aspose.Total for Android via Java File Format Automation libraries can help you to convert DOT file to PPSM.
+In order to do this, you can first use document manipulation API Aspose.Words for Android Java to convert DOT file format to HTML.
+After that, you can use PowerPoint API Aspose.Slides for Android Java to create a new Presentation, write HTML content in it, and save it as PPSM.

+Aspose.Words for Android Java is a powerful document manipulation API that enables you to convert DOT file format to HTML.
+It also provides features like document creation, manipulation, conversion, and rendering.
+It supports a wide range of document formats, including DOC, DOCX, RTF, HTML, ODT, and more.

+Aspose.Slides for Android Java is a powerful PowerPoint API that enables you to create, manipulate, and convert presentations.
+It also provides features like creating, editing, and converting presentations.
+It supports a wide range of presentation formats, including PPT, PPTX, PPS, PPSX, PPTM, and more.

+By using Aspose.Total for Android via Java File Format Automation libraries, you can easily automate the document conversion process in your Android applications.
+It provides a comprehensive set of APIs that enable you to convert DOT file to PPSM.
+It also provides features like document manipulation, conversion, and rendering.
+It supports a wide range of document and presentation formats, making it an ideal choice for Android developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}